asnramos/datapythonista.github.io/content/2019-09-11-dataframe-summmit.md

 It was noted that could be useful to have a common test suite, if a standard dataframe API is defined.
 There was agreement that the pandas test suite is not appropriate for other packages.

+NumPy did something similar in [NEP-18](https://numpy.org/neps/nep-0018-array-function-protocol.html), which can be used as reference.

 ### Public API improvements